 The devil is an expert liar for he invented them.

 We find His plan in the Bible.
 We need to know what the Word of God says.
 Then, cover ourselves in the faith that what it says is true.

 The devil is a very good liar.
 He invented them.

 John, a disciple of Jesus, said, "When he lies, he speaks his native language, for he is a liar and the father of lies."
 When we remain vigilant and in tune with God, the lies become easier and easier to distinguish.
 We gain the ability to flick those darts out of our minds as easily as we flick a pesky bug from our arm.

 After awhile, we are no longer such worthy targets.
 But remain on guard for the enemy is always at the ready to ambush us if possible.

 Satan must have known the jig was up and he would never, ever catch me off guard where my children are concerned because nothing like that has ever happened again.

-Oh, there have been many fiery darts aimed in my direction—like every day, right?
-I've made some bad choices along the way.
+Oh, there have been many other fiery darts and I have made some bad choices all right!

+Nobody's perfect though...
 I know I still fall prey.
-But most of the time, I'm quick to realize it.
-I don't hesitate to acknowledge that I've been wrong because that's what you do to make things right.
+But I think most of the time, I am quick to realize it.
+I don't hesitate to acknowledge that I have been wrong because that's what you do to make things right.